ardalanamini/xcoins-code-review/README.md

     throughout the entire project.
   - Added the `src/constants` directory to move all constant values there instead of being scattered all over the project.
     > This ensures that the project is using the same consistent values everywhere.
+    > `MODEL` & `COLLECTION` constants are also added, due to the fact that they can be useful in scenarios such as `$lookup` aggregation stages.
-    Also In case of need to change the said values, it just needs to be updated in one places only.
+    > Also In case of need to change the said values, it just needs to be updated in one places only.

 <!-- Footnotes -->